AFewDragons/discord-dispatch-deploy/README.md

 ### `branchName`

-**Required** The name of the branch that will be used to push the build too.
+**Required** The name of the branch that will be used to push the build to.
 This will create a new branch if one is not found under that name.

 ### `botToken`

-**Required** The bot token found in your application in the Discord developer section of your application.
+**Required** The bot token found for your application from the Discord developer section of your application.

 ### `configPath`

 **Required** The path to your Discord Dispatch config file.
-This should only contain one build and that build should has a application directory of './'
+This should only contain one build and that build should have an application directory of './'

 ### `buildPath`

 **Required** The path of the build to be pushed.
-Make sure the folder contains the executable that your config is pointing too.
+Make sure the folder contains the executable that your config is pointing to.

 ## Outputs